 The Nisqually River Water Trail (NRWT) is a floatable section of the scenic Nisqually River.
 Stretching from the Nisqually State Park to Luhr Beach on Puget Sound, the NRWT offers people the chance to take non-motorized water craft along nearly half of the river’s length while learning more about the unique and rich history of the Nisqually Basin.

-The Nisqually River Council (NRC) is an education and advocacy organization that promotes social, environmental, and economic integrity within the Nisqually Watershed.
+The Nisqually River Council (NRC) is a coalition of community and government stakeholders that promotes social, environmental, and economic sustainability within the Nisqually Watershed.
 In 2015-2016, the NRC, with technical assistance by the National Park Service’s Rivers, Trails and Conservation Assistance Program, led a planning effort to examine river recreation opportunities along the lower Nisqually River.
 The process ultimately led to the development of the Nisqually River Water Trail Concept Plan.